Amir2244/movies-rating/README.md

    - The **Analytics API** (Spring Boot) offers endpoints for querying analytics data, supporting filtering, sorting, and pagination.

 3. **Processing Layer**
-   - The **Batch Processing Service** (Apache Spark) trains recommendation models using historical data, generates user and item factors, and produces analytics insights.
+   - The **Batch Processing Service** (Google Dataproc) trains recommendation models using historical data, generates user and item factors, and produces analytics insights.
 It sends data to the Analytics API and stores information in Redis.
-   - The **Real-Time Service** (Apache Flink) processes user interaction events in real-time, performing immediate analysis and generating recommendations.
+   - The **Real-Time Service** (Google Dataproc) processes user interaction events in real-time, performing immediate analysis and generating recommendations.
 It communicates exclusively with Kafka for event processing.

 4. **Data Storage Layer**
    - **MongoDB** stores analytics data and is accessed by the Analytics API.
    - **Redis** serves as a vector search database for fast similarity lookups, used by both the Batch Processing Service and Real-Time Service.
-   - **HDFS** stores training data and trained models, primarily used by the Batch Processing Service.
+   - **Google Cloud Storage** stores training data and trained models, primarily used by the Batch Processing Service.

 5. **Messaging Layer**
    - **Kafka** serves as the central event streaming platform, receiving events from various sources and delivering them to the Real-Time Service.
-It also sends data to HDFS for long-term storage.
+It also sends data to Google Cloud Storage for long-term storage.

 ### Key Interactions

 - User interactions flow through Kafka to the Real-Time Service for immediate processing
-- The Batch Processing Service periodically trains models using historical data from HDFS
+- The Batch Processing Service periodically trains models using historical data from Google Cloud Storage
 - The Analytics API retrieves processed data from MongoDB to serve to the Analytics UI
 - The Recommendations API provides personalized recommendations based on pre-computed data